Mister Rogers' Neighborhood season 30: Episode 3 (Curiosity: Mister Rogers Rides in a Bucket)

-Episode 4 (Curiosity)
+Episode 4 (Curiosity: Tony's Costume Book)

 Rogers gives a final discussion on false faces.
 He then visits a new studio set, the toy-and-book store run by a new neighbor, Tony Chiroldes.
 In the Neighborhood of Make-Believe, everyone is still looking for Little Panda and Prince Tuesday.
 Betty Okonak Templeton uses a telescope, as do the others, to discover just the planet to seek.
 It is up to HulaMouse to rescue Tuesday and Little Panda.